MrJre/jetro.github.io/_drafts/this-is-a-draft.md

 ---
 layout: post
-title:  "Hello World!"
+title:  "Hello Draft!"
 date:   2021-04-16 11:42:45 +0200
 categories: Hello
 ---
-Working out how his Jekyll thing works :)
+This is a draft.